saifujasoor/Automatic-Speech2Text-Transcribe/README.md

 ## 1. DeepSpeech
 DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on Baidu's Deep Speech research paper.
 Project DeepSpeech uses Google's TensorFlow to make the implementation easier.
 DeepSpeech is a neural network architecture first published by a research team at Baidu.
 In 2017, Mozilla created an open source implementation of this paper - dubbed “Mozilla DeepSpeech”.
-- - Visit  [Mozilla deepspeech.]([https://www.pragnakalp.com/speech-recognition-speech-to-text-python-using-google-api-wit-ai-ibm-cmusphinx/#:~:text=3.-,CMUSPHINX,due%20to%20missing%20swig%20file](https://github.com/mozilla/DeepSpeech).) for more info.
+- - Visit  [Mozilladeepspeech. ]([https://www.pragnakalp.com/speech-recognition-speech-to-text-python-using-google-api-wit-ai-ibm-cmusphinx/#:~:text=3.-,CMUSPHINX,due%20to%20missing%20swig%20file](https://github.com/mozilla/DeepSpeech.) for more info.

 ## 2. CMU Sphinx
 CMUSphinx is an open source speech recognition system for mobile and server applications.
 Supported languages: C, C++, C#, Python, Ruby, Java, Javascript.